ringa-js/ringa/docs/docs/architecture/iocFPAndRinga.md

 * Visual (GUI) Components

 In programming languages, a function has a side effect when running it can mutate a variable outside of its scope.
 This can make running a function "unsafe".
-If I am calling the functoin `foo()` everywhere in my code and the developer of the function decides that he is going to wipe all the DOM nodes whenever `foo()` is called, my code now no longer works.
+If I am calling the function `foo()` everywhere in my code and the developer of the function decides that he is going to wipe all the DOM nodes whenever `foo()` is called, my code now no longer works.
 The same goes for if I pass a mutable argument by reference into `foo()` and `foo()` decides to change all the properties on the argument without my knowledge.
 Either way, `foo()` is unpredictable and volatile, and like Donald Trump or Brexit,